Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Results

 In the analysis above, the predictive patterns from everyone are included in the statistics such that patterns of individuals are not visible.
 Therefore, the common data set might be seen as a general representation of a human being without distinct characteristics.
 We saw that the near future ($t_f = 15\,\text{min}$) of the general human could be predicted with a high precision.
 Now we will have a look at individual data sets and compare the predictions of personal patterns to the predictions of the general patterns.
-The data on individuals are only a small fraction of the full data set.
-In the following, we therefore restrict the analysis to persons with at least $3 \cdot 10^4$ predictive patterns, which leaves us with 139 individuals.
-For each individual data set, we perform the same analysis as above for varying $t_f$, but with the length of the predictive pattern fixed to $\Delta t_h = 45\,\text{min}$.
+The data on a single individual is only a small fraction of the full data set, providing less data for reliably estimating the probability of a predictive pattern.
+In the following, we therefore restrict the analysis to persons with at least $3 \cdot 10^4$ predictive patterns, which leaves us with 139 individuals. {Note that this threshold is not enough to ensure optimal probability estimates (see Fig. \ref{fig:matrix}B), but it does leave us with the subset of individuals that are the richest in data and still of a substantial size.} For each individual data set, we now perform the same analysis as above for varying $t_f$, but with the length of the predictive pattern fixed to $\Delta t_h = 45\,\text{min}$.
 We then average over the informedness obtained for the individual data sets, see Fig.~\ref{fig:matrix}D. As expected, we find that the predictions are best for the near future.
 There is a sharp drop in the informedness over the first 60 minutes followed by a linear decay.